Lumbar puncture for adults

 This test collects cerebrospinal fluid (CSF), which floats around the brain and spinal cord.
-The fluid can be tested to see if there are any cancer cells or infection in the fluid.
+This fluid can then be tested to see if there are any cancer cells or infection present.

-You will be asked to lie down on a couch on your side with your knees curled up under your chest or in a sitting position.
+You will be asked to lie on your side with your knees curled up under your chest or in a sitting position with your head bent forward.
 The doctor doing the procedure will tell you which position they want you to be in.
 It is important to stay as still as possible during the test.

 How long does it take?